-26. Immediate and ultimate holding company
+27. Immediate and ultimate holding company and controlling party

-The immediate parent Company is Dŵr Cymru (Holdings) Limited and the ultimate holding Company and controlling party is Glas Cymru Holdings Cyfyngedig, both of which are registered in England and Wales.
-The largest and smallest group within which the results of the Company are consolidated is that headed by Glas Cymru Holdings Cyfyngedig and Glas Cymru Anghyfyngedig respectively.
+The immediate and ultimate holding company and controlling party is Glas Cymru Holdings Cyfyngedig, a company registered in England and Wales.
+The largest and smallest groups within which the results of the Company are consolidated are those headed by Glas Cymru Holdings Cyfyngedig and Glas Cymru Anghyfyngedig respectively.
 Both consolidated financial statements can be obtained from the Company Secretary at Linea, Fortran Road, St Mellons, Cardiff, CF3 0LT.